-We will be travelling in member’s own vehicles or possibly a minibus.
+We will be travelling in members’ own vehicles or possibly a minibus.
 We will definitively coordinate transport for the key travel days.
-Some people might decide to drive down to the Lizard on Saturday instead of Friday to avoid taking a day off work.
+Some people might decide to drive down to the Lizard on Saturday instead of Friday to avoid taking a day off work (note: Friday 29th is Good Friday, so this is unlikely in 2024).
 This can usually be accommodated.
 Alternative travel dates are possible but you might end up with a higher transport bill.

 Diving and Diver Training

-The Easter trip is our annual training trip and is a great opportunity to get your Ocean Diver and Sports Diver open water lessons done.
-If you’re already a qualified diver then there is some lovely fun diving to be had and also opportunities for some higher level training.
+This year’s Easter trip is intended as a fun diving trip, but there may also be opportunities for training.
+The Easter trip is traditionally our annual training trip and is a great opportunity to get your Ocean Diver and Sports Diver open-water lessons done.
+If you’re already a qualified diver, then there is some lovely fun diving to be had and also opportunities for some higher-level training.
 This is your opportunity to get certified just in time for the next diving season.
-The trip is always a lot of fun – have a look on the club photo stream or Facebook page for pictures from past trips.
+The trip is always fun- look on the club photo stream or Facebook page for pictures from past trips.

 We will be diving from Porthkerris Beach and Mullion Cove.
 Porthkerris is a pebble beach that drops away fairly quickly to make an ideal training site.
-There is plenty of marine life around the rocks and the visibility is usually good.
-Porthkerris has toilets, sheltered changing areas and a hot food cafe that serves fantastic cheesy chips, pasties and many other goodies.
-Weather dependent, we will be diving everyday.
-Initially you will be diving with an instructor but as the week progresses and you finish your qualifications, you will be able to dive with each other and explore the reefs just off the beach.
+There is plenty of marine life around the rocks, and the visibility is usually good.
+Porthkerris has toilets, sheltered changing areas and a hot food cafe that serves fantastic cheesy chips, pastries and many other goodies.
+Weather dependent, we will be diving every day.
+Initially, you will be diving with an instructor, but as the week progresses and you finish your qualifications, you will be able to dive with each other and explore the reefs just off the beach.

-The sooner you pay your deposit, the higher priority you get on kit and beds!
+The sooner you pay your deposit, the higher priority you get on the kit and beds!

-The Easter trip is the club’s largest expedition and also the first one a lot of new members go on.
-It is a great trip
+The Easter trip is the club’s largest expedition and the first one many new members go on.
+It is a great trip.

 As soon as you return from a dive, break your kit up and either put your tank in the relevant pile (if it has some air left) or take it over to be filled, bringing full ones back.

-If you go to get food then let the Marshall or their assistant know that you are going so that they can get you if they need you.
+If you go to get food, let the Dive Manager or their assistant know that you are going so that they can get you if they need you.
 They need to know where you are at all times.
-Even having asked the DM if you can go for food it is a good idea to put a note on the blackboard saying where you have gone.
+Even having asked the DM if you can go for food, it is a good idea to put a note on the blackboard saying where you have gone.

-And be ready ahead of time or the boat will leave without you.
+And be ready ahead of time, or the boat will leave without you.
 The overall plan, times of waves, what dive you are doing, who you are doing it with, or what job you have if you’re not diving will be on the blackboard, which will look something like the table below.
-If you are unsure when you are next diving ask the Marshall.
+If you are unsure when you are next diving, ask the Dive Manager.

-- 6.45 (Varies slightly day to day) Get woken up by the Dive Marshall or their assistant banging on the caravan door.
+- 6.45 (Varies slightly day to day) Get woken up by the Dive Manager or their assistant banging on the caravan door.

 - 7.30 All leave for the beach

 - 8.00 Arrive and unpack the kit van, put tanks in for filling if not done the night before.
 Everyone helps.
-Brief on the day’s diving by the Marshall.
+Brief on the day’s diving by the Dive Manager.